zinapse/zKraken/README.md

  I'm currently just working on this as a hobby project, but I hope it can be useful to someone.

 ## Issues
- - The keyboard hook is called if you press F, even while not focused on the terminal/command prompt.
-(You can remove this functionality by commenting or removing the line that calls `keyboard.on_press_key()`)
- - Some coins aren't able to be queried, and I'll need to look into the API to find out what the coin tickers are.
-(For example: `DOGE` doesn't work, but instead it's `XDG`. `BTC` doesn't work, so I need to find out how they're named.)
+ ...

 ## Installation & Usage
  1. Download and install [Python](https://www.python.org/downloads/).
- 2. Use PIP to install `keyboard` and `krakenex`.
-Open a command prompt as admin and type:
+ 2. Use [PIP](https://pip.pypa.io/en/stable/installation/#get-pip-py) to install `krakenex` and `datetime`.
+Open a command prompt/terminal:
 ```
-pip install keyboard krakenex
+pip install krakenex datetime
 ```
+*Windows users might need to open command prompt as admin.*

- 3. Download the code in this repository either with GitHub Desktop, or by clicking the Code button at the top of this page and downloading the zip file.
+ 3. Download the code in this repository either with GitHub Desktop, cloning via terminal, or by clicking the Code button at the top of this page and downloading the zip file.
- 4. Navigate to the folder where zKraken is installed to and type:
+ 4. Navigate to the folder where zKraken is, and run with the `python` command:
 ```
 cd "DIRECTORY PATH"
 python zKraken.py
 ```

- If you press F you can enter a few different commands to change INI settings while running.
-If you type nothing and hit enter you'll see a list of commands. (type them without the quotation marks)
+*Linux users might need to use `python3` instead of `python`.*

  To close the program just press Ctrl+C.